bebzbzbz/Project-Pokemon-API/README.md

 ### Features

 Home page:
-- Displays all Pokémon retrieved from the API, including GIFs, name and ID
+- Displays Pokémon per generation retrieved from the API, including GIFs, name and ID
 - Possibility to search for a specific Pokémon via an input field
 - Possibility to click directly on one of the Pokémon to access the detailed view